PoisotLab/ms_metaweb_perspectives/README.md

 pointed out, "[y]ou can't draw neat lines around planet-wide problems"; any inference of a metaweb at large scales must contend with several novel, and interwoven, families of problems.
-In this section, we list some of the most pressing research priorities (*i.e.* problems that can be adressed with subsequent data analysis or simulations), as well as issues related to the application of these methods at the science-policy interface.
+In this section, we list some of the most pressing research priorities (*i.e.* problems that can be addressed with subsequent data analysis or simulations), as well as issues related to the application of these methods at the science-policy interface.